Physical Education and Health

 At Ascot Vale Special School we give all of our students an opportunity to be physically active in many different ways, as we believe an active body leads to an active mind.
 Each term there will be a new skills focus for each section of the school which will tie in to the sports most popular for that season/time of year.

 With children at this age, the main focus is on learning basic motor skills and movement patterns, which are then linked into a sport with very basic gameplay skills.
 There is a heavy focus on social situations such as playing a game together, taking turns and sharing equipment with peers.

 Throughout the primary years, students will start to learn the basic skills and rules of a number of sports and use those skills in simple modified gameplay situations.

 The secondary program is run in conjunction with the Interschool Sport Program, so that the sports being learnt in P.E. are the sports that the students will be playing in Interschool Sport.
 The skills are consolidated into gameplay situations.

-Primary School students at Ascot Vale Special School participate in bike education on Tuesdays in Terms 1 & 4 and many are learning to ride a bike for the first time.
+Primary School students at Ascot Vale Special School participate in bike education and many are learning to ride a bike for the first time.
 For those students who already know how to ride a bike, more complex skills are taught such as riding in hilled areas of the school, performing U-turns and weaving through cones.
 On days of inclement weather, a bicycle safety session is conducted where the importance of helmets and road sense are taught in the classroom.

 Secondary School students at Ascot Vale participate in Bike Education in relation to riding in the community.
 These sessions are often completed on a local bike track where the students gain experience in riding on different terrains with pedestrians and other cyclists.